 So what is a sample data?
-It is a Magento version which Magento suppliers have already added database: category, product, customers, etc., Sample data version is somewhat more useful for developers.
+It is a Magento version that Magento suppliers have already added database: category, product, customers, etc., Sample data version is somewhat more useful for developers.
 No sample data is a version without any sample database, just like the name.

 👉 You can install Magento 2 with simple conditions above.
-In the next part, I will instruct you how to install Magento step by step.
+In the next part, I will instruct you on how to install Magento step by step.

 2. Roll into operation